About the live stream

 Who is this training for?

 Cyber Polygon is aimed at developing skills of IT and cybersecurity specialists.
-We invite technical teams from organisations to participate.
+We invite technical teams from organizations to participate.

 Do I need to go anywhere to participate in the training?